TACC/life_sciences_ml_at_tacc/docs/section4/building_containers.rst

 In the spirit of promoting Reproducible Science, it is now a good idea to create a new GitHub repository for this project and commit our files.
 The steps are:

-1. Log in to `GitHub <https://github.com/>`_ and create a new repository called *pi-estimator*
+1. Log in to `GitHub <https://github.com/>`_ and create a new repository called *image-classifier*
 2. Do not add a README or license file at this time
 3. Then in your working folder, issue the following:

 .. code-block:: console

    $ pwd
-   /Users/username/python-container/
+   /Users/username/image-classifier/
    $ ls
-   Dockerfile     pi.py
+   Dockerfile  automotive.jpg  dog.jpg  image_classifier.py  strawberries.jpg
    $ git init
    $ git add *
    $ git commit -m "first commit"
-   $ git remote add origin git@github.com:username/pi-estimator.git
+   $ git remote add origin git@github.com:username/image-classifier.git
    $ git branch -M main
    $ git push -u origin main